An Introduction (or: What I Know of Me so Far)

 Appalachian Trail shelters operate on a first-come, first-serve basis; we already knew the answer.
 But we had to try.
 It was funny to be in such a situation; I’d originally avowed to avoid shelters; I’m a germaphobe, a claustrophobe, a sociophobe, and a mouse-o-phobe.
 But given the realities of storms, it was not a wise (pre)decision.
 In a resounding manner the kids replied, “HELL YEAH MAN!
 THE MORE, THE MERRIER!”
 If that’s what marijuana does to kids’ brains, I’m all for it.
 Ruth and I were soon claustrophobically content, adding to the aroma.

 As the others had, we eschewed etiquette and pitched our sarcophagus in the shelter.
 Tent time is the right time.
 Ours is the size of a refrigerator (though oftentimes colder).
 We settled into our sleeping bags--along with our electronic devices and the water filter, so they wouldn’t freeze and be damaged; the damage will come when we roll over atop them.
-We ate dinner and, once our hands were operative enough, wrote in our journals.
+We ate dinner and, once our digits were operative, wrote in our journals.
 “Hello spare time!”
 I scribbled.
 “Here goes nothing.
 Boot camp begins.”

-The next five or six months would allow me all the time in the world to do nothing.
+🥾 The next five or six months would allow me all the time in the world to do nothing.
 I smiled at the thought and continued to jot…

 “It’s 2,186 miles to trail’s end @ two feet per mile!
 All that separated us from today’s frozen tundra was our half-inch soles.
 Ruth has boots worthy of the job, while I don my typical el-cheap-o Wally-World shoes.
 I hope to get four hundred miles out of the pair, but at sixteen bucks, the task might be a bit of an ask.”